How do we estimate stellar elemental abundances from stellar light? Let’s explore our workflow with images:

 Target Selection

-This picture shows spatial coverage of stars observed with HERMES This picture shows spatial coverage of stars observed with HERMES Image credit: Buder *et al.*, 2021
+This picture shows sky coverage of stars in GALAH DR4 This picture shows sky coverage of stars in GALAH DR4.
+Image credit: Sven Buder

-With our survey, we aim to observe up to 1 million stars.
+GALAH has always aimed to observe 1 million stars.
 The Milky Way has an estimated amount of 100 billion stars.
 So which stars should we observe?
 There are several things to consider:

 • How much light can our telescope — in our case the 3.9 metre diameter Anglo-Australian Telescope — capture?